Image-X-Institute/Voxelmap/README.md

 ![Proposed clinical workflow](https://github.com/Image-X-Institute/Voxelmap/blob/main/Workflow.jpg)

-This task can be approached in a variety of ways, yielding a number of different neural networks.
+This task can be approached in a variety of ways, yielding a number of different network architectures.
 Here, in every case, we use a residual network with an encoding arm(s) that generates a low-dimensional feature representation of the input images that is then decoded to predict the desired 3D DVF.
 We also use scaling and squaring layers to integrate the output of the neural network to encourage diffeomorphic mappings.

 ![Networks](https://github.com/Image-X-Institute/Voxelmap/blob/main/Networks.jpg)